pchiusano/pchiusano.github.io/_posts/2014-06-12-extensible-dsls.markdown

 instance Monad Expr where ...
 ~~~

 But this isn't ideal either, as we are being forced to commit to some set of effects for `Ext` when defining our data type, rather than deferring this decision to the interpreter.
-Let's look at such an interpreter.
+Let's look at some examples of such interpreters.
 They might have signatures like:

 ~~~ Haskell
 -- We take a closed expression